2017: Record year for humpbacks!

 Why is it important to get high quality pictures of calves?

 Calves of baleen whales typically stay with their mothers between 6-11 months (depending on the species), until they are weaned.
 During that time, they will stay close to their mothers for nursing and will slowly start to feed by themselves.
 Adult humpback whales will almost systematically show their flukes when they dive, which allows us to take the essential photo-identification pictures and recognize them as individuals.
 This is not always the case for calves, and it can be difficult to take a photo that will be of high enough quality for future recognition.
 Taking high quality, detailed pictures of calves’ flukes is particularly important since their characteristic black and white pigmentation can change in the first years of their lives.

 In addition to seeing almost all of our “regulars”, we also re-sighted some animals that we had not seen in over 25 years.
 Capone (H126) and Martini (H033) were last seen off the Lower North Shore (Blanc Sablon) in the early 90s.
 What made these whales decide to enter the Gulf last year?
 Most likely poor prey availability in their usual summer range and/or better food supply in the Gulf.

 Thanks to our collaborators!

-Much of this work would not be possible without our many collaborators, who we wish to thank for their contribution to cetacean research in the St. Lawrence by donating their photos to the catalogue, including Croisières Baie de Gaspé, especially Stacey Cassivi, René Roy, GREMM, the Institut Maurice-Lamontagne (IML), the Department of Fisheries and Oceans (DFO) and many other individuals.
+Much of this work would not be possible without our many collaborators, who we wish to thank for their contribution to cetacean research in the St. Lawrence by donating their photos to the catalogue, including Croisières Baie de Gaspé, GREMM, the Department of Fisheries and Oceans (DFO), the Institut Maurice-Lamontagne (IML), Jacques Gélineau, Stacey Cassivi, René Roy, and many other individuals.